Lowgular/user-test-product-selected/README.md

-# Task 123: Communicate Between Components
+# Task: Product Selected

 > Make sure that two components can communicate between each other:
 >
-> - Component A sends a message
+> - `ProductListComponent` selects a product
-> - Component B receives & displays it
+> - `ProductDetailComponent` reacts to this selection and shows the product

 ---

 ## Acceptance Criteria

 ```gherkin

 Feature: Show selected product

   Scenario: Click Show more button